 Elizabeth Helen Blackburn (2009)

-Elizabeth Blackburn (b.
-1948) shared the Nobel Prize in Physiology or Medicine in 2009, with American scientists Carol W. Greider and Jack W. Szostak.
-The Prize was awarded for the discovery of how chromosomes are protected by telomeres and the enzyme telomerase.
+The prize was awarded for the discovery of how chromosomes are protected by telomeres and the enzyme telomerase.
 The research showed that telomere sequences at the end of chromosomes protect the chromosomes from damage and maintain the integrity of the genome.
 The discovery has transformed our understanding of how cells age and die, and has opened up research in a new field of molecular biology.

 J Robin Warren and Barry James Marshall (2005)

-Australian science: Australian Nobel Prize laureates Barry J. Marshall (L) and Robin Warren exchange a high five to celebrate their shared Nobel Prize in Medicine after the Nobel Prize ceremony at the Concert Hall in Stockholm, Sweden.
-Image courtesy of Herald Sun.
+Barry J Marshall (left) and J Robin Warren exchange a high five to celebrate their shared Nobel Prize in Medicine after the ceremony at the Concert Hall in Stockholm, Sweden.
+Image courtesy Herald Sun.